Lasher09/NLP/2014-04-30-VocabHTML.md

 __Program:__ VocabularyHTML

 __Purpose and description:__  This program takes out selecte words from a webpage and outputs those words into a list format for easier copy and pasting with no need to format further.
+This program is useful for gather quick lists of words, i.e.: vocabulary.

 __Program capabilites:__
 * Capture a webpage